psu-libraries/researcher-metadata/README.md

 Jsbundling-rails is used to bundle assets in the `app/javascript` directory.
 After bundling, the bundled manifests are added to `app/assets/builds` for sprockets to load.
 Javascripts requiring node modules should be added to the `app/javascript` directory to be bundled.
 Other assets should be placed in `app/assets` to be loaded by sprockets.
+This results in the application having two entrypoints for styles and javascripts (total of four files): `application.js application.css bundle.js bundle.css`.
+Both must be loaded in the layouts.
 To make the rails server "watch" the `app/javascript` directory for changes and automatically trigger a re-bundle when changes are detected, run `bin/dev` instead of `rails s`.
 At the time of writing this documentation, rspec-rails does not have a builtin hook to prepare assets with jsbundling for tests.
 We are invoking the rake task `test:prepare` in the `integration_helper.rb` to do this ourselves.

 ---